East Indian Boros – East Indian Coconut Cookies

 Jump to Recipe

-5 out of 5 Stars by 2 readers!
+5 out of 5 Stars by 3 readers!

-East Indian Borose is a delightfully sweet coconutty cookie made with semolina.
+Borose is a delightfully sweet coconutty cookie made with semolina.
 This traditional East Indian cookie is perfect for tea or as a Christmas dessert!

 East Indian Boros or Borose is a delicious coconut cookie that is crispy outside and soft on the inside.
 Made with semolina also known as rava or sojee, rose essence, and coconut, this coconut cookie is simply mouth-watering.
-They are similar to the East Indian Bolings and the Goan Bolinhas, all thanks to the Portuguese who ruled parts of India for a bit.
+They are similar to the Bolings and the Goan Bolinhas, all thanks to the Portuguese who ruled parts of India for a bit.
 This biscuity treat adds to your Christmas sweet platter and makes it complete.
 Who does not love coconutty sweets?

 This coconut cookie can be served for Christmas or as a tea-time snack year-round, just like so many more of our East Indian goodies.
 So let’s find out what goes into making these delicious cookies…